Application Deadline: March 15, 2021

-The 2018 Global UGRAD program will provide one-semester scholarships to approximately 245 outstanding undergraduate students representing all world regions to study in the U.S colleges and universities.
-Three principal candidates and three alternates will be selected for Cambodia.
+The 2021-2022 Global UGRAD program will provide one-semester scholarships to approximately 250 outstanding undergraduate students representing all world regions to study in the U.S colleges and universities.
 The program includes pre-academic English language training, academic coursework, service learning opportunities, professional development workshops, and cultural enrichment activities.
 Global UGRAD participants will be enrolled full time in undergraduate course work at the host institution to allow ample opportunity for substantive interaction with U.S. faculty and student peers, and for exposure to U.S. academic and classroom culture.

 All academic fields of study are eligible.
 Per J-1 visa regulations, interested applicants in medicine, nursing, veterinary medicine, pharmacology or other clinical fields of study, should be made aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

 Students cannot choose their host institution.
-The cooperating agency will place students at the most appropriate host institution based on students’ academic interests.
-Students who are not enrolled in pre-academic English may indicate a preference for a fall or spring semester placement, but final placement will be made by the cooperating organization in conjunction with ECA.
+The cooperating agency World Learning will place students at the most appropriate host institution based on students’ academic interests.
+Students who are not enrolled in pre-academic English may indicate a preference for a Fall or Spring semester placement, but final placement will be made by the cooperating organization in conjunction with ECA.
 This is a non-degree program – it is the students’ responsibility to check with their home institutions whether any credits accumulated during the Global UGRAD program will be transferred.
-Please note that the implementing organization cannot guarantee the availability of specific courses to students.
+Please note that World Learning cannot guarantee the availability of specific courses to students.

 Students are required to enroll in at least two courses in their major and at least one course in a U.S. Studies field, such as U.S. history, literature, art, or government.
 Students will also be required to take one, 3-credit U.S. studies course to enhance their understanding of the United States.

-Participants will live in campus housing facilities with American peers, and will be required to participate in twenty hours of community service.
+Participants will live in campus housing facilities with American peers, and will be required to participate in a minimum of twenty hours of community service.
 There will also be a virtual arrival orientation and an in-person end-of-program workshop.

 Pre-Academic English: Global UGRAD provides one semester of pre-academic English language training to students, if needed.